|

 With the city centre as their point of orientation and Tiger Bay as their border, visitors can easily go around Cardiff and see its different sights and sounds.
 Depending on the season, Cardiff is host to different events such as summer festivals, Network Q Rally, and the Singer of the World competition.
 The city also has national institutions and historical landmarks such as the Millennium Stadium, Cardiff Castle, and National Museum of Wales where visitors can tour.

-About Cardiff: What to do in Cardiff - Cardiff, Wales, UK
+What to do in Cardiff

 Cardiff offers a variety of activities suited for all kinds of visitors.
 Visitors can shop in the city's various markets like the Splott Market, stroll around 100-acre parklands, and visit museums and art galleries.
 Those who want to check out the nightlife can go to the various pubs and nightclubs along St. Mary's Street and Charles Street.
 Visitors can also attend the city's various festivals like the International Food and Drink Festival and the Cardiff World port Festival.